danforth-restorative/digitalskills.info/_posts/2020-10-18-digital-transformation-for-the-rest-of-us.md

 ![](/assets/img/digitalskills_inline.png)

 None of the problems around learning digital skills are particularly hard, but this is an entirely new educational paradigm who's infrastructure is simply under-developed.
-Besides that, the incentives of legacy educational institutions rarely seem aligned with the interests of their students.
+Moreover, the incentives of legacy educational institutions don't always seem aligned with the interests of their students.

-These are the experiences which led me to the idea of creating a not-for-profit educational institution who's **students will teach each other digital skills**.
-Members of this organization get the opportunity to learn digital fundamentals by building the organization, creating it curriculum, knowledge base, and ultimately educational products like online courses.
+These are the experiences which led me to the idea of creating a not-for-profit educational organization who's **students teach each other digital skills**.
+Members of this organization get the opportunity to learn digital fundamentals by building the organization, creating it's curriculum, knowledge base, and ultimately educational products like online courses.

 ### Getting paid to learn

 You can learn basically anything for free online, but from where I'm sitting, getting paid to learn is even better!

-> Learning isn't always the highest paid job in the world, but the benefits are fantastic.
+> Learning isn't always the highest paid job in the world, but the benefits are incredible.

-That's why the bulk of our membership fees will be payed back to members for helping eachother in chat, answering questions in a forum, creating wiki entries, content, courses and other organizational structures.
+That's why the bulk of our membership fees will be payed back to members for helping each other in chat, answering questions in a forum, creating wiki entries, content, courses and other organizational structures.

-Besides getting paid out of members fees, for helping with the organization, once our wiki is sufficiently developed, there will be opportunities to create paid newsletters, building and selling courses, and any other product ideas that we come up with.
+Besides being paid a bit for helping with the organization, once our wiki is sufficiently developed, there will be opportunities to create paid newsletters, building and selling courses, and any other product ideas that we come up with.

-A lot of work will be required before members can expect to earn any significant amount from working at the organization, but we will have a system to keep track of contributions made through various channels.
-This way, the efforts of early adopters can be paid back, once we're actually bringing in revenue from products the organization creates.
+A lot of work will be required before members can expect to earn any significant amount from the organization, but we will have a system to keep track of contributions made through various channels.
+This way, the efforts of early adopters will be rewarded, once we're bringing in revenue from products the organization creates.

-We will also coach people through the process of finding work on freelance platforms.
-Once you have an a couple active freelance gigs, and stack up some 5 star ratings, it's very easy to get more work than you can handle, and difficult to find someone reliable to help out with your workload.
+We'll also coach people through the process of finding work on freelance platforms.
+Once you have an a couple active gigs, and stack up some 5 star reviews, it's very easy to get more work than you can handle, and difficult to find someone reliable to help out with your workload.
 This community would enable people to easily source and qualify candidates for helping with freelance gigs, creating more opportunity for all.

 It would really only take a few dedicated souls to make a significant impact on those goals, and get the flywheel turning.
 From there, in the digital marketplace, the potential for exponential growth is always present.

 I like to think that [DigitalSkills.Info](https://digitalskills.info) could become something like a start up incubator for the uninitiated.
 It will support members in the most difficult early stages of learning to think and grow digitally.

 By the time members have developed skills from among each of our learning tiers, they will also have the benefit of a supportive community, nurtured by their work in building out the organization.

 At this point, some clusters among our membership would be likely to form, where they decide to play off each other's strengths and start a new venture together.
-The plan is to turn out students who are well prepared to launch their own ventures with an unlimited potential for growth.
+The plan is to turn out students who are well prepared to work at anything they'd prefer.

 ### Not only a technical education

 <center><img src="/assets/img/CBwordcloud.png"/><br>
 <sup><a href="https://commons.wikimedia.org/wiki/File:CBwordcloud.png">CC-BY-SA Cristinapilataxi</a></sup></center>

 The purpose of this organization is, not only, to create a community of people who teach each other digital skills, while learning to build an online business by building [DigitalSkills.Info](https://digitalskills.info).
-It's also to empower people to learn deeply on subjects they are passionate about, and to make valuable information more accessible to the masses.
+It's also to empower people to learn deeply on subjects they are passionate about, and make valuable information more accessible to the masses.

 Our wiki will include, not only, technical how-to guides and curated lists of tools and information on a variety of subjects.
 It will also focus deeply on information related to [Cognitive Behavioral Therapy (CBT)](https://www.youtube.com/watch?v=POYXzA-gS4U), [emotional intelligence](https://web.sonoma.edu/users/s/swijtink/teaching/philosophy_101/paper1/goleman.htm), [mindfulness](https://dharmaseed.org/talks/?search=foundations+mindfulness),  [restorative practices](https://www.iirp.edu/restorative-practices/defining-restorative/), the [biology](https://www.fi.edu/sites/default/files/4-neuroscience-society-curriculum-drugs-addiction.pdf) and [psychology](https://ohiostate.pressbooks.pub/swk3805coursebook/chapter/ch-1-introduction-to-psychological-models-of-addiction/) behind addiction, [social dynamics](https://www.hubspot.com/sales/how-to-win-friends-and-influence-people-summary), [personal development](https://thelifecoachschool.com/podcasts/) and working actively to repair damage and turn the tide against [racism](https://www.sceneonradio.org/seeing-white/) and [sexism](https://solvingmetoo.com/).

-If we disagree on any of these topics, the research and curation skills we're developing will come into play and we can battle it out in the wiki with research articles and curated lists.
+If we disagree on any of these topics, the research skills we're developing will come in handy, and we can battle it out in the wiki with research articles and curated lists.

 The most fundamental digital skills, in my estimation, are web search and curation.
-It's simple enough to type a question or a few keywords into google search, but if you really want to excel in the digital world, learning how to get the most out of search engines is invaluable.
+It's simple enough to type a question or a few keywords into google search, but if you really want to excel in the digital world, learning how to get the most out of your search engine is invaluable.

-The idea of this is not necessarily for the organization to promote it's favorite propaganda, but for the members to create their own curriculum and pursue the topics they find valuable.
+The idea isn't for the organization to focus only on my favorite propaganda, but for the members to create their own curriculum and make messages important to them more accessible.
 Our members will be exploring digital tools and skills within the framework of their own interests.

 At the same time, the idea is to support recognition of the internet as a place where people can earn an income, even a living, while pursuing their passions.